joseph-walker/boxes/docs/maybe.md

 # Maybe

-A maybe represents a value that can be nullable.
+A Maybe Box represents a value that can be nullable.
 It can either be `Just` or `Nothing` -- where `Just <any>` represents a value that exists, and `Nothing` represents one that does not.

 ## Creating a Maybe